Penny 1905 "Type 1902-1910" (United Kingdom, Edward VII)

 Auction prices

 Find out the current coin value of the British Penny 1905 .
-This silver coin from the times of Edward VII.
-The record price belongs to the lot 156 sold at the St James’s Auction auction for GBP 120.
-Bidding took place March 30, 2022.
+This bronze coin from the times of Edward VII.
+The record price belongs to the lot 33135 sold at the Heritage Auctions auction for USD 432.
+Bidding took place April 20, 2018.

 Сondition